 - 1. Are well located to a main road and public transport networks; - 2.
 Provide, or are physically and viably capable of providing, through redevelopment, good quality modern accommodation attractive to the market; - 3.
-Are capable of meeting a range of employment uses to support the local economy.
+Are capable of meeting a range of employment uses to support the local economy; - 4.
+Have been identified as being suitable for alternative uses in the Local Plan or another adopted development document.

-Applicants seeking to redevelop/convert existing employment buildings and sites must demonstrate the following:
+Applicants seeking to redevelop/convert existing employment buildings and sites to non-employment uses must demonstrate the following: